reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 This information is embedded in the consensus network's records and in the state of the contract instance, but it requires low-level knowledge to extract.
 We're going to add a `{!rsh} View` to the program to make it easy to access.

-Similarly, we'd like to display information about how many people have already made reserverations and, maybe, even who they are and when it happened.
+Similarly, we'd like to display information about how many people have already made reservations and, maybe, even who they are and when it happened.
 For the first of those things, we'll add another `{!rsh} View`; and for the second, we'll add a `{!rsh} Events` that will make it easy to access the record of everything that happened.

 :::note